A NOTE TO ALL OF MY READERS

 NOTE: These tips are geared toward creating a more hourglass appearance.

 DO: Buy quarter length sleeves to make your arm appear slender.
 Go sleeveless to show off your defined arms, or get a sleeve that cuts right above biceps.

 DON’T: Buy Bat Wing Tops (Left).
 They don’t offer much shape and can make your muscular arms appear larger and less defined.

 DO: Racerback and Halter Top Cuts.
 They mimic the cut of a sports bra and show off defined shoulders and arms.

 DO: V-neck and scoop neck shirts.
 This cut draws the eye down vertically and give the illusion of more length.

-DON’T: Buy cap sleeves.
-They accentuate large shoulders and may make your body look disproportionate.
-Caveat: If you love your shoulders (like I do) and want to make them stand out, there's nothing wrong with that!
+DON’T: Buy short sleeves that cut horizontally across your deltoids.
+It accentuates large shoulders and may make your body look disproportionate.
+Caveat: If you love your shoulders (like I do) and want to make them stand out, there’s nothing wrong with that!

 DO: Cinch waist with a belt.
 This give the illusion of a waist with more curvature on the sides.
 This helps make your figure appear closer to an hourglass shape.

 DO: Wear shirts tied around waist.
 This accentuate narrower hips.